jonhadfield/easeprobe/README.md

 # 5. Benchmark

-We have performed an extensive benchmark on EaseProbe.
+We have performed an extensive benchmark on GuardianProbe.
 For the benchmark results please refer to - [Benchmark Report](./docs/Benchmark.md)

 # 6. Contributing